galaxyproject/galaxy-language-server/client/README.md

 ## Requires ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/galaxy-language-server)

-In order to use the [Galaxy Language Server](https://pypi.org/project/galaxy-language-server/) features you need Python 3.8+ installed on your system.
+To use the [Galaxy Language Server](https://pypi.org/project/galaxy-language-server/) features you need Python 3.8+ installed on your system.
 See the [Installation](#Installation) section for more details.

 ## Planemo

 Since version `0.4.0` you can use some of the cool features of [planemo](https://github.com/galaxyproject/planemo) directly from the extension.
 You only need to provide the required path to your planemo installation (see [configuration](#planemo-settings)) and the necessary parameters.

-## Test Explorer
+## Test Explorer UI (extension)

-To support testing your tools inside VSCode you need to install the [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension.
+To support testing your tools using `planemo test` inside VSCode you need to install the [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension.
 This is a new requirement since version `0.4.0`.

 # Table of Content